Generalized Hausdorff dimension of irrationals with Lagrange value exactly 3: Introduction

 The Hausdorff dimension provides a powerful tool for quantifying the fractal structure of sets in metric spaces, but it is often too coarse to distinguish between certain extremely thin sets, all of which may have Hausdorff dimension zero.
 In such cases, a finer scale of measurement is required.
 To achieve this, one can introduce the generalized Hausdorff measure

-where $h:(0,\infty)\to(0,\infty)$ is an nondecreasing and right continuous function such that $h(r)\to 0$ as $r\to 0$.
+where $h:(0,\infty)\to(0,\infty)$ is a nondecreasing and right continuous function such that $h(r)\to 0$ as $r\to 0$.
 Such a function is called a \emph{dimension function} or \emph{gauge function}.
 See \cite{Rogers} for a comprehensive treatment of these (outer) measures.

 For the special choice $h(r)=r^s$, one recovers the classical $s$-dimensional Hausdorff measure.
 By allowing more general gauge functions, one can distinguish between sets of Hausdorff dimension zero that still exhibit substantial size or complexity when measured at a finer scale.